 Who is Stanislav Grof?

-Stanislav Grof, M.D., Ph.D., is a psychiatrist with almost fifty years experience of research into non-ordinary states of consciousness and their healing potential.
+Stanislav Grof, M.D., Ph.D., is a psychiatrist with over fifty years experience of research into non-ordinary states of consciousness and their healing potential.
 He is also one of the founders and chief theoreticians of transpersonal psychology.

 He was born in Prague, Czechoslovakia, where he also received his scientific training - an M.D. degree from the Charles University School of Medicine and a Ph.D. from the Czechoslovakian Academy of Sciences.

-Dr. Grof 's early research involved the clinical uses of psychedelic substances and was conducted at the Psychiatric Research Institute in Prague, where he was Principal Investigator of a program systematically exploring the heuristic and therapeutic potential of LSD and other psychedelic substances.
+Dr. Grof 's early research involved the clinical uses of psychedelic substances and was conducted at the Psychiatric Research Institute in Prague, where he was Principal Investigator of a program systematically exploring the therapeutic potential of LSD and other psychedelic substances.
 In 1967, he was invited as Clinical and Research Fellow to the Johns Hopkins University, Baltimore, MD.

 After completion of this two-year fellowship, he stayed in the US and continued his research as Chief of Psychiatric Research at the Maryland Psychiatric Research Center and as Assistant Professor of Psychiatry at the Henry Phipps Clinic of Johns Hopkins University, Baltimore, MD.
 In 1973, Dr. Grof was invited to the Esalen Institute in Big Sur, California, where he lived until 1987 as Scholar-in-Residence writing, giving seminars, lecturing and developing Holotropic Breathwork with his wife Christina Grof.
 He also served on the Board of Trustees of the Esalen Institute.